CodeSignal/redux-rags/README.md

 | lastChangeTime | The time of the last change |
 | errors | Error object from the loading function, if any |

+### configureRags
+Signature: `(store: Object, createRootReducer: Function) => void`.

+This function is how you set up the module, giving it access to your redux store.
+This is used to configure the reducer injector.
+We need `store` for the [`replaceReducer`](https://redux.js.org/api/store#replaceReducer) method.
+And we'll need to have a formatted `createRootReducer` function that accepts dynamic reducers.
+We've provided a `combineAsyncReducers` function to make this easier.

+### combineAsyncReducers
+Signature: `(combineReducers: Function, dynamicReducers: Object) => newDynamicReducers`

+This function is designed to recursively call the `combineReducers` function on the second parameter `dynamicReducers`.
+This means that whatever the structure of `dynamicReducers` we can register the functions with `redux`.
+The package internally will add values underneath `@@redux-rags` and `@@redux-rags/map` keys in the `dynamicReducers` object.

+### injectReducer
+Signature: `(keys: Array<string>, reducer: Function) => void`

+This function will insert the given `reducer` at the nested key location in `dynamicReducers` specified by `keys`.
+For example, if the user has called `ragFactory` with the name `'user info'` internally we will call this function with `injectReducer(['@@redux-rags', 'user info'], subreducer)`.
+This will set values so that `dynamicReducers['@@redux-rags']['user info'] == subreducer` and update the store with the newly injected subreducer.

+You can call this function and inject your own subreducers.
+You could just use `configureRags`, `combineAsyncReducers`, and `injectReducer` to setup your store to allow for dynamic reducers and skip the rest of this module.

 ### ragFactory